Usage

 - Avoid extending the arm too far, as it can enter a singularity state.
 Instead, move the mobile base forward.

-- In textureless environments, phone teleoperation is more prone to drifting due to weaker feature tracking for Visual SLAM
+- In low-texture environments, phone teleoperation is more prone to drifting due to weaker visual feature tracking.

 - If the mobile base experiences wheel slip (e.g., when opening a heavy door), the base odometry may drift, causing the robot and phone coordinate frames to become misaligned.
 If this happens, please start a new episode.